Skip to content

 What Is Seasoning and Why Does It Matter?

-• Prevents rust and moisture damage
+• Helps prevent rust and corrosion

-• Creates a durable non-stick layer
+• Creates a smooth, natural non-stick surface

 How to Season a Cast Iron Frying Pan

-1. Wash and dry the pan
+1. Wash and Dry the Pan

-2. Apply a thin layer of oil
+2. Apply a Thin Layer of Oil

-3. Bake the pan
+3. Bake the Pan

-5. Repeat if needed
+5. Repeat if Necessary

-Everyday Tips to Maintain Your Cast Iron Seasoning
+Everyday Tips to Maintain Cast Iron Seasoning

 • Avoid soaking cast iron in water.

-• Dry the pan immediately after washing.
+• Dry immediately after washing.

 Common Mistakes to Avoid

-• Using too much oil during seasoning—thin layers work best.
+• Using too much oil during seasoning.